A Shocking Amount of the Web is Machine Translated: Insights from Multi-Way Parallelism: Analysis

 \subsection{Multi-way Parallel Translations are Lower Quality}

 We evaluate the quality of translations on the web using Quality Estimation (QE), with the CometQE model \cite{rei-etal-2022-cometkiwi}, across different levels of multi-way parallelism.
 Modern quality estimation methods are nearly on par with reference-based metrics \cite{freitag-etal-2023-results} and have been shown to perform well on noisy web data \cite{peter-etal-2023-theres}.
-As QE does not require human annotation or human references, it allows us to evaluate a very large data sample (1M samples per language pair) and many language pairs.\footnote{We select from WMT language pairs as CometQE is trained on WMT metrics annotations, thus we expect CometQE to be most accurate in those language pairs.}
+As QE does not require human annotation or human references, it allows us to evaluate a very large data sample (1M samples per language pair) and many language pairs.\footnote{We select from WMT language pairs as CometQE is trained on WMT annotations, thus we expect CometQE to be most accurate in those language pairs.}

 We find that highly multi-way parallel translations are significantly lower quality (6.2 CometQE points worse) than 2-way parallel translations.
-This trend is consistent across all 8 language pair directions we considered: see \autoref{tab:cometKiwi}
+This trend is consistent across all 8 language pair directions we considered: see \autoref{tab:cometKiwi}.
+Since length could interact with cometQE scores, we verified that these results also hold across sentence length: see \autoref{fig:kiwi_vs_len}.

+We also investigate how LASER margin score varies with multi-way parallelism.
+Multi-way parallel data tends to have higher margin scores: see \autoref{fig:marginscores}.
+Further investigation reveals that LASER has a strong bias for MT output over human translations (see \autoref{fig:laser_likes_mt}), thus LASER margin scores for more multi-way parallel content are consistent with multi-way parallel data being MT.
+LASER's preference for MT is likely because LASER is based on a small MT model.
+Similar phenomenon has been observed \cite{freitag-etal-2021-results} in the Prism metric \cite{thompson-post-2020-automatic, thompson-post-2020-paraphrase}, which is also based on an MT model.